PavanKusunuri/newlife_consultancy/README.md

 # New Life Consultancy
-A website of IT consultancy firm which recruits manpower
+A website of IT consultancy firm which recruits new talented people and fulfil the gap between the talented employees and trusted Companies.